shannaurelle/shann-dragon-book-portfolio/Chapter1.md

 # Introduction

-When I was in eighth grade, I was learning how to code in C++/C. It was something difficult when I started dipping myself into unfamiliar words.
+When I was in eighth grade, I learned how to code in C++/C. It was something difficult when I started dipping myself into unfamiliar words.
 Compile.
 Build.
 Run.
 I would type something on the keyboard, and being a diligent student I would be super obedient and follow the instructions